NovaGunn/CCNA-Notes/README.md

 # CCNA Notes

+I atribute my notes to Jeremy's IT lab

 Welcome to the **CCNA Notes** repository.
 This collection includes comprehensive notes, explanations, subnetting examples, command references, and lab exercises for Cisco's CCNA certification.

 ---